piotrmurach/tty-prompt/README.md

 ### 2.10 collect

 In order to collect more than one answer use `collect` method.
 Using the `key` you can describe the answers key name.
 All the methods for asking user input such as `ask`, `mask`, `select` can be directly invoked on the key.
-The key composition is very flexible by allowing nested keys:
+The key composition is very flexible by allowing nested keys.
+If you want the value to be automatically converted to required type use [convert](#221-convert).

+For example to gather some contact information do:

 ```ruby
 prompt.collect do